 Plym Valley Railway

 Catch the North Pole Express from Coypool to the er, North Pole throughout December.
-Meet Father Christmas and his elves on the steam train journey to the Arctic, then visit his grotto when you get there.
+Meet Father Christmas and his elves on the steam train journey to the Arctic, then see him in the snow when you get there.
 It’s on every weekend in December.
-See you there!
-Buy tickets here.
+Check out their Covid safety guidelines and how it’s been operated as well as book your tickets here.

 South Devon Railway

 The Polar Express at South Devon Railway has been cancelled this year.
 But they’re hoping to be back with a bang next year!
 Gutted, I am.
 Gutted!